MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

 1. Select the [>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.
 1. The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.
 1. If you are asked to create storage for your cloud shell, check that the correct subscription is specified and select **Create storage**.
 Wait for the storage to be created.
+1. To avoid any conflicts with previous versions, remove any ML CLI extensions (both version 1 and 2) with this command:
+    ```
+    az extension remove -n azure-cli-ml
+    az extension remove -n ml
+    ```
 1. Install the Azure Machine Learning extension with the following command:
     ```
     az extension add -n ml -y